bo1led-owl/spalloc/README.md

 Toy allocator written in Zig, inspired by [Sys.Pro](https://sys.pro/) C programming language course task.

 ## Features
-- No headers before chunks
+- No chunk headers
 - Using additional memory only when chunks get allocated
-- Support for special treatment of different types of chunks for better performance
+- Special treatment of different types of chunks for better performance

 ## Usage
 `spalloc.h` provides `spmalloc`, `spcalloc`, `sprealloc` and `spfree` functions.
 These functions have the same API as the standard C `malloc`, `calloc`, `realloc` and `free`.